 New Jersey judges have discretion in applying any and all of the sixteen statutory factors set forth in New Jersey Statute.
 N.J.S.A.
 2A:34-23.1.
 The court having discretion in applying the factors means that it is entirely up to the court how much weight to give each and every factor and any other factors the court believes are relevant in each particular case.
 This requires the court to have a solid understanding of the parties’ respective financial circumstances during the marriage and at the time of distribution of debt.

 - Property and income brought into the marriage by each party

 - Standard of living established during the marriage

 - Income and earning capacity of each party

 - Any factor the court find relevant

 As with marital debt, distribution of marital debt can be an extremely complicated determination.

-If you need to discuss your New Jersey divorce action and equitable distribution of debt in your divorce action, call the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+If you need to discuss your New Jersey divorce action and equitable distribution of debt in your divorce action, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.